brainomite/dark-synthwave-vscode/README.md

 ### Disclaimer
 VS code doesn't natively support text effects and as a result, the glow is experimental.
 It's likely to be buggy and, whilst it looks rad, it isn't intended for extended use.
 To enable the glow, the extension has to modify the internal files of VS Code, so use with caution.
 Should something go wrong, you can disable the glow by following the instructions below.
 If for any reason you can't open VS Code, you can fix the issue with a fresh install of VS Code.

-If you do decide use the glow effect, you do so at your own risk.
-Bring your Sunglasses.
-Here be (laser)dragons.
+If you do decide to use the glow effect, you do so at your own risk.

 ### To enable the glow

 Firstly, if you are a Windows user, you may need to run VS Code with administrator privileges.
 For Linux and Mac users, Code must not be installed in a read-only location and you must have write permissions.

 To activate the glow, Set your active colour theme to Dark SynthWave '84 - as now the glow is only active when the base theme is selected.
 Open your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Dark Synthwave '84: Enable Neon Dreams__".
 It will prompt you to restart, and when you do the lights should be on 😲

-Note: In the name of simplifying the install process and mitigating update-related issues, the new version of Dark SynthWave '84 doesn't use a custom CSS file anymore.

 #### To customize the glow brightness
 Go to __Settings>extensions>Dark Synthwave84: Brightness__ and set the value.